sof202/SQUIRE/README.md

 HyLoRD.
 Maybe they don't have cell sorted ONT data and instead just want to work with WGBS data (more available, but accuracy will suffer).
 Perhaps they want to work with different statistical tests than the ones used by SQUIRE.
+For these reasons, SQUIRE has been made independent from HyLoRD as it is completely optional.

 ## Software Requirements